Genomicsplc/variantkey/README.md

 <a name="decomposition"></a>
 ### Decomposition

-In the common *Variant Call Format* (VCF) the alternate field can contain comma-separated strings for multialleic variants, while in this context we only consider bialleic variants to allow for allelic comparisons between different data sets.
+In the common *Variant Call Format* (VCF) the alternate field can contain comma-separated strings for multiallelic variants, while in this context we only consider biallelic variants to allow for allelic comparisons between different data sets.

-For example, the multialleic variant:
+For example, the multiallelic variant:

 ```
     {CHROM=1, POS=3759889, REF=TA, ALT=TAA,TAAA,T}
 ```

-can be decomposed as three bialleic variants:
+can be decomposed as three biallelic variants:

 ```
     {CHROM=1, POS=3759889, REF=TA, ALT=TAA}